Measurements of the electron neutrino-argon differential cross section without pions in the final state in MicroBooNE: Introduction

 Despite the critical role electron neutrinos play in understanding open questions in neutrino physics there are few measurements of this kind in the literature.
 This is because electron neutrinos form only a small component of a neutrino beam when it is produced.
 Most previous electron neutrino measurements are on lighter nuclear targets than argon \cite{T2Knuexsec1,T2Knuexsec2,T2Knuexsec3,NOvanueXsec,COHERENTnuexsec,recentxsecT2K,MinervaExcnuexsec}.
 Those on argon, both inclusive~\cite{argoneutnuexsec,UBnueInc21,UBnueInc22} and exclusive~\cite{UBnueExcpip}, typically combine electron neutrinos and anti-neutrinos into their signal definition.
 To date, there are two exclusive argon measurements that only use electron neutrinos in their signal definitions.
 Each of these use only a portion of the MicroBooNE data, one with $\sim30\%$ from NuMI~\cite{nueCCNuMI} and one with $\sim50\%$ from BNB~\cite{MicroBooNEXsec}.

-The measurement presented here is complementary to the NuMI measurement as the neutrino flux is different.
-It builds on the BNB measurement to use the full MicroBooNE dataset and include further exploration of the relationship between the leptonic and hadronic final state systems.
+The measurement presented here builds on the BNB measurement to use the full MicroBooNE dataset and include further exploration of the relationship between the leptonic and hadronic final state systems.
 Like the earlier BNB measurement~\cite{MicroBooNEXsec} this measurement explores electron neutrinos with and without visible protons, and across a visibility threshold of 50 MeV.
+In addition, it is complementary to the NuMI measurement as the neutrino flux is different.
 There are similar MicroBooNE measurements of muon neutrinos with visible protons~\cite{MicroBooNE:2025tcm, Stevenpaper} and across the proton visibility threshold \cite{BensAna,BensAnaPRL} of 35 MeV. \\

 Electron neutrino measurements are also motivated by the fact that most theoretical models in neutrino interaction generators have been tuned primarily to muon neutrinos as there are more available measurements and datasets.
-However, it has been demonstrated~\cite{Day:2012gb,elecvsMuon2,EvsMuMartini} that the mass difference of the final lepton can have non-trivial effects on the interaction kinematics, especially at low energy and in the forward region.
+However, it has been demonstrated~\cite{Day:2012gb,elecvsMuon2,EvsMuMartini,Ankowski:2017yvm} that the mass difference of the final lepton can have non-trivial effects on the interaction kinematics depending on the allowed phase space in the models, especially at low energy and in the forward region.
 Electron neutrino measurements can inform the implementation of such effects in the generators and help correct the tuning to better represent data in both flavors.